 Many airlines have introduced a ban on some types of smart luggage.
 Smart luggage with built in lithium-ion batteries are considered a legitimate fire risk, and cannot be taken on many airlines.
-Smart luggage with a different type of battery, or with a removable battery, should still be permitted.
+Ideally, Smart luggage with a different type of battery, or with a removable battery, should still be permitted.
 Unfortunately, passengers and light staff may not understand the different battery technologies, so occasionally the wrong type of smart luggage is banned.

 Any luggage with a removable battery should be acceptable on any flight.
-Airlines allow the battery to be taken with the cabin luggage.
+Most Airlines allow the battery to be taken with the cabin luggage.
 The problem is this defeats many of the reasons for buying smart luggage in the first place.
 Without the battery the GPS in the smart luggage is invariably turned off, as are all other capabilities.
 So the luggage cannot be tracked.

 - USB ports for charging phones.